Isaiah 64 - Outline of Isaiah (Book Notes menu page)

 The Remnant laments their condition.
 They are not among those who wait upon the LORD and live in righteousness.
 Rather, they confess that they are full of corruption.
 Like a lifeless leaf fallen from a tree, they find themselves driven from the LORD's presence by their own perversity, and devoid of strength to cling to Him in prayer.

-This is the condition, not only of Israel, but of all mankind: Unclean, in the leprosy of sin; Covered, not with the fine linen of righteousness (though we once imagined our good deeds made us presentable in God's eyes), but rather, in the putrid rags of our underlying condition.
+This is the condition, not only of Israel, but of all mankind: Unclean, in the leprosy of sin; Covered, not with the fine linen of righteousness (though we once imagined our good deeds made us presentable in God's eyes), but rather, in the putrid rags pertaining to our inherently corrupt state.

 there is none that calleth upon thy name... (cp.
 Isa 50:2; Rom 10:13)